ZhengyangLiu0807/dsc80-2024-fa/README.md

 <iframe src="hypothesis_testing.html" width=800 height=600 frameBorder=0></iframe>

-The above section is hypothesis testing to verify whether the relationship between different groups of Rating and minutes is equivalent
+This part is hypothesis testing to verify whether the relationship between different groups of Rating and minutes is equivalent

 There are two hypotheses：
 - Null Hypothesis (H0): There is no significant difference in the mean ratings between recipes with short and long cooking times.